formidablejs/formidablejs.org/docs/authentication.md

 ### Configure Client

 The `email` and `password` routes require a client url to be configured.
-THis url is prepended to the routes.
+This url is prepended to the routes.
 To configure this url, head over to your `.env` and set the `CLIENT_URL` environment variable.

 ### Available Routes